Characters: Naruto - Tailed Beasts

 - Demigod: The Sage is renowned as the son of the very first Chakra user, who was worshipped as a goddess, and presumably a mortal man.

-- Did You Just Punch Out Cthulhu?: Defeated and sealed the Ten-Tailed Beast within himself.
+- Did You Just Punch Out Cthulhu?: Defeated and sealed the Ten-Tails within himself.

 - Exotic Eye Designs: He was the first person to possess the Rinnegan.

 - Feuding Families: Started the feud between the Uchiha and the Senju when he chose the Senju Clan's ancestor as his successor over the elder brother, the Uchiha Clan ancestor.